-So to help you stay as safe as possible when driving in wet conditions, here are some useful tips to help you prepare to the wet weather this winter:
+So to help you stay as safe as possible when driving in wet conditions, here are some useful tips to help you prepare for the wet weather this winter:

 The first thing you should do before you even consider driving in the rain is to ask yourself whether the journey is really necessary as there’s no point in getting yourself into a sticky situation if you don’t really need to travel.
 If you decide that the answer to this question is yes, then try and plan ahead, check to see if any floods have been reported and if your route is still accessible.
 Try to ensure that you have plenty of charge on your phone and that you check everything is working before you set off such as your heater controls, windscreen wipers, your lights and that your tyres have plenty of tread.

 When it comes to driving in heavy rain always remember to slow down, reduce your speed and leave even more space between you and the vehicle in front as stopping distances are increased.
 Keep your eyes on the road ahead and ensure that you’re using your dipped headlights so that you can see the road and so that other drivers can easily see you.
 While you’re driving, look out for any large or fast moving vehicles, which could reduce your visibility as they create spray and tune in to your local radio so that you can keep up to date with any road closures, traffic updates and floodings.